 How could this have happened?
 Well, it is a familiar story, one that we hear far too often.
-The British Council utilized Azure storage, specifically, this student data was stored in a blob repository.
+The British Council utilized Azure storage.
+Specifically, this student data was stored in a blob repository.
 It is reported that this blob required no authentication to access, lending it to be an easy target.
 It is exactly this type of extremely preventable misconfiguration that becomes the Achilles heel of organizations today.

 So How Can You Prevent an Azure Data Breach?

-A few things to note: a lot of vendors today provide CSPM solutions including this monitoring and detection, but next-generation tools take things a step further.
+A few things to note: many vendors today provide CSPM solutions, including this monitoring and detection, but next-generation tools take things a step further.
 Let’s say there is a misconfiguration, like a lack of authentication needed to access student PII, and your CSPM tool detects it and issues a ticket to your security team.
 This ticket will sit at the back of a queue of other security concerns, or the alert can get lost in a sea of notifications the modern security team receives.
 Or maybe there’s a specific team responsible for tackling the issue, but this alert goes to a general queue.
 What if it’s Friday evening and your employees are signing off for the weekend?

 Getting the Right CSPM Solution for Azure Misconfigurations